 \section{Symmetry classification of feedback control}

-Symmetry enriches topological phases since two topological phases may be distiguished in the presence of symmetry \cite{Kitaev09,Schnyder08,Chiu16,RoyHarper17,Higashikawa19,Gong18,Kawabata19,Zhou19,Lieu20,Liu22,Kawabata22,Sa22}.
-Here, we discuss symmetry of quantum channels for discrete quantum feedback control.
+Symmetry enriches topological phases since two topological phases may be distinguished in the presence of symmetry \cite{Kitaev09,Schnyder08,Chiu16,RoyHarper17,Higashikawa19,Gong18,Kawabata19,Zhou19,Lieu20,Liu22,Kawabata22,Sa22}.
+Here, we discuss the symmetry of quantum channels for discrete quantum feedback control.
 In Sec.~\ref{sec_unitary_sym}, we discuss unitary symmetry.
-In Sec.~\ref{sec_mod_conj_sym}, we consider an antiunitary symmetry associated with every quantum channel.
-While the contents in these two subsections can be found in literature \cite{Buca12,Albert14,Gong18,deGroot22,Kawabata22,Sa22}, we reproduce them to make the present paper self-contained.
+In Sec.~\ref{sec_mod_conj_sym}, we consider antiunitary symmetry associated with every quantum channel.
+While the content in these two subsections can be found in the literature \cite{Buca12,Albert14,Gong18,deGroot22,Kawabata22,Sa22}, we reproduce them to make the present paper self-contained.
 In Sec.~\ref{sec_BL_sym}, we discuss the Bernard-LeClair (BL) symmetry classes of quantum channels for discrete quantum feedback control.
-In particular, we find that only a subset of the BL symmetry classes are compatible with projective measurement.
-Consequently, we obtain the ten-fold symmetry classification of discrete quantum feedback control, as listed in Table \ref{table_AZdag}.
+In particular, we find that only a subset of the BL symmetry classes are compatible with projective measurements.
+Consequently, we obtain the tenfold symmetry classification of discrete quantum feedback control, as listed in Table \ref{table_AZdag}.